The 3 Phases of Advertising You May Be Missing

 Now that you're familiar with the 3 phases of advertising, it's time to get started creating content for your own advertising funnel.

-Understanding the concepts is one thing, but sitting down to plan everything out for your sales funnels and ads to cover all the phases is another.
-I used to go back and forth over my funnels to know where to insert trigger points to kick off new ads, make changes when things weren't working, and try again.
+Understanding the concepts of website traffic is one thing, but sitting down to plan everything out for your customer journey to ensure people click where you want them to is another.
+I used to go back and forth over my sales funnels (customer journeys) to know where to insert trigger points to kick off new ads, make changes when things weren't working, and try again.
 It was exhausting and made my brain hurt.

 So before I introduce the solution to straightening out the path from "Hello!" to "Thank you for your payment!", check out this amazing course called Turn Clicks into Clients!

 My clients not only felt immediate relief once they understood the whole process, I did, too!

 Discover how to advertise for $1 per day in this (normally $97) training